 The time limit is one reason it is critical to contact an attorney as soon as possible after your accident.
 Another reason is that even though you have a year to bring a lawsuit, vital evidence can disappear within a matter of days.
 Getting a skilled lawyer on your side right away will maximize your chances of success.

-My Firm Will Handle All The Details For You From Day One
+We Will Handle All The Details For You From Day One